 Whether sterling or silver plate, I never really gave a single thought to how to remove tarnish from silver until I inherited some pieces from my mom.
 In this post we try five ways to get your silver sparkling again!

-This little tray holds a darling cream and sugar set, which you’ll see how to clean later.
+This little tray shows a lot of silver tarnish.
+It holds a darling cream and sugar set, which you’ll see how to clean later.

 Do you have tarnished silver pieces in a cupboard or china cabinet waiting to be loved again too?
 Now that we’re close to Christmas, this is the ideal time to clean them.
 Sprinkle a few special serving pieces into your tablescapes for a touch of glamour and sparkle over the holiday season!
 But don’t wait until the very last minute to clean your silver.
 If you have silver plate items vs. sterling silver, it can be a time consuming chore.
 Not something to do when you have a dozen other things on the go to get done :).